Patience Darton: Biography

 She was evacuated from Spain with the rest of the International Brigades in October 1938.

 Once back in London in 1938, Darton joined the British Communist Party.
 She would remain a committed member for the rest of her life.

 Darton taught specialized courses in war nursing and wound treatment during World War II for the London County Council.
 After World War II, she worked in famine relief for the newly-established United Nations Relief and Rehabilitation Agency (UNRRA).

 Darton married British Communist Party official (and Brigade member) Eric Edney; the newlyweds traveled to China in 1949 to assist with the transition to socialism, but faced complications in their political task and were jailed for some time.
 She also worked for the Foreign Languages Press.
 Darton gave birth to her son Robert while in China.
 The family returned to England in 1958.

-In November 1996, Darton traveled with other former International Brigade members to Madrid to celebrate the 60th anniversary of the Spanish Civil War, where they received honorary Spanish citizenship.
-Darton died while in Madrid.
+In November 1996, Darton travelled with other former International Brigade members to Madrid to celebrate the 60th anniversary of the Spanish Civil War, where they received honorary Spanish citizenship.
+Darton died on 6 November 1996 while in Madrid.